HowToThink/HowToThink/source/PvL_E.rst

             print('Thank you')

 When using a ``try`` clause, you should have as little as possible in the ``try`` block.
-If too many things happen in that block, you take the risk handle an unexpected exception.
+If too many things happen in that block, you risk handling an unexpected exception.

 If the ``try`` block can fail if various way, you can handle different exceptions in the same ``try`` clause: